 Much of the BIA support, matching funds, and subsequent capital raised goes to support employment of personnel at participating businesses.
 Businesses that responded to surveys were asked to report the number of employees hired and the average salary of new employees since BIA funding was received.
-The data reveal that Nebraska businesses that received BIA support added 1,108 new direct jobs subsequent to receiving the award.
-Further, these jobs were associated with \$74.3 million in total annual salary.
+The data reveal that Nebraska businesses that received BIA support added 1,603 new direct jobs subsequent to receiving the award.
+Further, these jobs were associated with \$104.7 million in total annual salary.

 Table 3 provides breakdowns by industry.
-Businesses providing Software as a Service added the most employees with 570.
-This industry also had the highest annual salary paid with \$46.8 million in salary paid annually.
-Businesses in the manufacturing industry reported the second highest number of employees added with 204, and \$8.8 million in annual salary paid to those employees.
-Recall that of the five industries examined, manufacturers received the smallest amount of BIA support, and also reported the lowest total of capital raised.
-This discrepancy lies in the fact that two manufacturers, in particular, reported hiring a large number of employees since time of award, with correspondingly large payrolls for those employees.
+Businesses providing Software as a Service added the most employees with 798.
+This industry also had the highest annual salary paid with \$62.3 million in salary paid annually.
+Businesses in the manufacturing industry reported the second highest number of employees added with 288, and \$13.0 million in annual salary paid to those employees.